rosettatype/hyperglot/README.md

 `$ fontlang path/to/font.otf`

+or to check several fonts at once, or their combined coverage (with `-m union`)

+`$ fontlang path/to/font.otf path/to/anotherfont.otf ...`

 **Additional options**:

 - `-s, --support`: Specify what level of support to check against (currently options are "base" (default if omitted) or "aux")